Mobile cheque deposits: A guide for 2024

 According to the Government of Canada, deliberately depositing a cheque more than once is fraud.

-But accidents do happen, so if you’ve mistakenly mobile deposited a cheque twice, contact your bank immediately to let them know.
+But accidents do happen, so if you’ve mistakenly mobile deposited a cheque twice, contact your bank immediately to let a representative know.

-It’s recommended that once you mobile deposit a cheque, you mark the front of it to indicate that it has already been deposited.
-You can write “Deposited” on the front of the cheque.
+Once you mobile deposit a cheque, you should mark the front of it to indicate that it has already been deposited.
+You can write Deposited on the front of the cheque.
 This should help you avoid any unfortunate mix-ups in the future.

 Can you mobile deposit a certified cheque?